Nathan Drake: Reception

 Nathan Drake has attracted mainly positive reviews, many focusing on his likable personality.
 Tom Cross of Gamasutra called Drake a "lovable jerk" who is "light, flippant, and just plain fun", calling him a perfect caricature of a scoundrel.
 Stephen Totilo of Kotaku remarked that "the short take is that Nathan Drake has attitude without being a jerk, and he cheerfully but woefully gets in over his head.
 This helps make him charming rather than annoying".
 Comparing Drake to a similar character, Matt Casamassina at IGN claimed: "Nathan Drake, the hero in Naughty Dog's Uncharted 2, is more realistic, funny, charming, likable and altogether human in 30 minutes than Leon S. Kennedy is through an entire career of Resident Evil games".
 Rush Frushtick at UGO admitted that Drake may appear to be "kind of a dick", but that he was "a likable dick".
 GamesRadar listed Nathan as one of the 25 best new characters of the decade, contrasting him with characters like Halo protagonist Master Chief and Marcus Fenix of the Gears of War series in that unlike them, Drake is never in control of the situation.
 GamesRadar later ranked Drake in 2012 as the third "most memorable, influential, and badass" protagonist in games, saying: "With his half-tuck, quick wit, wry grin, and messy hair, Nate perfectly captures the sentiment of being the guy all the other guys want to be and all the gals want to be with..."
 Empire included Drake on their list of the 50 greatest video game characters, ranking him in 22nd place.
 In 2009, Drake was featured as one of 64 characters in GameSpot as the "Greatest Game Hero" poll, in which he lost to Pikachu.
 Drake was voted as the fourth best character of the decade in a 2010 poll conducted by Game Informer, and was voted as the 16th top video game character of all time by the readers of Guinness World Records Gamer's Edition in 2011.
 Nathan Drake is also seen as a PlayStation mascot.
 He was ranked as one of the best video game characters of the 2010s by Polygon staff and writer Colin Campbell wrote that "he is apt to make jokes about the sticky situations he finds himself in, and the many convoluted conspiracies he faces.
 But he also displays loyalty to those close to him".
 In 2021, HobbyConsolas also included Nathan on their "The 30 best heroes of the last 30 years."
+In 2024, a poll conducted by BAFTA with around 4,000 respondents named Nathan as the twentieth most iconic video-game character of all time.